 Growing up in America, I was not alone in thinking that vegetables should be cooked to mush.
 After being exposed to Asian cooking, I realized that the widespread overcooking of vegetables I had been exposed to for most of my life was part of the reason I ate so little vegetables.
 Times have changed, and vegetables don’t get cooked for very long in our house anymore.

 Stir fry vegetables need high heat from a wok to cook quickly.
 Any veggie cooked this way will end up with plenty of moisture and a little bit of a crunch.
 For this cook, we used Chinese eggplant (about 1/4 the size of the typical American eggplant), baby bok choy, mushrooms and onion.
-But use any vegetable that you like.
+But use any vegetable that you like, or have.

 - 5 bunches baby bok choy